-4.5.2 Disadvantaged Communities - Single-family Solar Homes Program (DAC-SASH) Program
+4.4.2.
+Disadvantaged Communities - Single-family Solar Homes (DAC-SASH) Program

-As solar adoption and investment have increased throughout the state, participation in disadvantaged communities (DACs) have lagged behind.
-To address this gap, Assembly Bill (AB) 327 (Perea, 2013) directed the CPUC to develop "specific alternatives designed for growth among residential customers in disadvantaged communities."
+Although solar adoption and investment has increased throughout the state, participation in disadvantaged communities (DACs) has lagged behind.
+To address this gap, AB 327 (Perea, 2013) directed the CPUC to develop "specific alternatives designed for growth among residential customers in disadvantaged communities."

 On June 22, 2018, the CPUC issued Decision (D.)18-06-027 Adopting Alternatives to Promote Solar Distributed Generation in Disadvantaged Communities, which created three new programs to improve access to renewable generation for residential customers in DACs, pursuant to AB 327.
-Decision (D.)18-06-027 defined DACs for the purpose of the programs created, as census tracts that are among the top 25 percent most impacted census tracts statewide, using CalEnviroScreen 3.0 scoring, plus 22 additional census tracts that do not have an overall ranking, but that score among the highest five percent of CalEnviroScreen's Pollution Burden category.
-Of the three programs created, one is related to behind the meter solar: the DAC Single-family Solar Homes (DAC-SASH) program.
-In contrast, the DAC-Green Tariff (DAC-GT) and Community Solar Green Tariff (CSGT) programs enable eligible customers to enroll in rates that provide them 100% renewable energy and are thus distinct from CSI-type programs.
-The Decision ordered that these programs be funded first through available GHG allowance proceeds and that if those funds are exhausted, then the programs be funded through public purpose program funds.
+D.18-06-027 defined DACs for the purpose of the programs created, as census tracts that are among the top 25 percent most impacted census tracts statewide, using CalEnviroScreen 3.0 scoring, plus 22 additional census tracts that do not have an overall ranking, but that score among the highest five percent of CalEnviroScreen's Pollution Burden category.
+Of the three programs created, one is related to behind-the-meter solar: the DAC Single-family Solar Homes (DAC-SASH) program.